 Joe Fairless: Welcome to another special episode of The Best Real Estate Investing Advice Ever Show where we are sharing the top sessions from the Best Ever Conference 2021.
 This year, the Best Ever Conference is back in person, February 24th through 26th.
 Come join us in Denver, Colorado.
 You’ll hear all the new keynote speakers, you’ll meet some new business partners, you’ll learn some insights from the presentations and from the people you meet, that you can apply to your business today.
 Here is an example of a session from last year that is still relevant today and will be beneficial for you.

 Jilliene Helman: Perfect.
 I’m going to go ahead and kick us off.
 I’m Jilliene Helman and I’m the founder and CEO of Realty Mogul.
-Realty Mogul is an online marketplace to invest in commercial real estate transactions, sometimes known as crowdfunding for real estate.
+Realty Mogul is an online marketplace to invest in commercial real estate transactions, sometimes known as real estate crowdfunding.
 We connect investors to real estate investments around the country.
 Since its inception, Realty Mogul investors have invested in over $2.8 billion of real estate through the Realty Mogul platform.
 I thought it would be fun today to talk through lessons learned with $2.8 billion of real estate during COVID.
 I can assure you it was more fun to have a $2.8 billion platform pre-COVID.
 But we learned a lot during COVID and I thought that it would be helpful to share that and share some of those lessons learned.
 I’ve got seven lessons to share today and then I’m going to give you a little bit of insight into where we think the market is headed, the types of deals that we don’t want to do, the types of deals that we do want to do.

 Lesson number one is you play defense before an economic crisis, not during it.
 What do I mean when I talk about playing defense?
 First of all, underwrite well and don’t do deals that don’t meet your underwriting criteria, don’t stretch to do a deal.
 I sometimes see real estate operators changing assumptions, trying to make deals work, convincing themselves that this deal will be different than the last one, it’ll have better tenants or better collections.
 That’s just bad news, that’s incredibly important to play defense before an economic crisis.
 The second thing that we learned is that you have to have a strong property management team in place.
 During a time like COVID, we saw strong management separate the property’s performance compared to comparable properties.
 Our best property managers were proactive, they were working with tenants on payment plans, they were helping our tenants to complete rent assistance applications, and they were incentivizing tenants to pay rent online.
 These all had really positive effects on maximizing collections and occupancy right in the heart of COVID.
 There’s no such thing as “set it and forget it” with management companies, you have to actively manage them.
 That was even more true during COVID when so much was changing so quickly.